 Following hot on the heels of last month’s ‘what do you do?’ comes a further explanation of context.
 The standard itself wants answers to the following; internal and external issues; needs and expectations of interested parties; the scope of your quality management system; interaction and controls between the quality management system and processes.
 There is no all-embracing formula, template, document to manage context, but rather a series of interrelating documentation to ensure the overall context can be established.
 Perhaps the closest would be a strategic plan, that would then be underpinned by a business plan, which would then be underpinned by process specific or risk specific set of documentations which can be in any format or media that you think is appropriate to the reader.
 Sheesh.
 What ever happened to …’I am a baker.
 I bake bread!’, but sadly no.

-An interesting new concept from the standard.
+An interesting concept from the standard.
 Get top management involved, get them demonstrating leadership and commitment and set some ground rules around it.
 It is a two-part clause, with the second focusing on the customer, which I have written about previously.
 At last count, and just in the first two sub clauses, the standard sets ten rules.
 Yes, ten!

 This sub clause is trying to be all inclusive.
 It is trying to leverage the quality management system away from the quality manager and or the ‘management representative’ and forcing stuff up the corporate food chain.
 There are no real changes from the previous version of the standard, other than the use of the words…. top management.